1. Output information

 .xls .csvAll data are available per quarter of each year.
 We therefore sum the value of each quarter within a year to reach an annual figure.

-We then calculate constant price (KP) data using deflators, which are provided to us by the Capital Stocks team.
-These are currently on a "base year 2021 equals 100" basis.
+We then calculate chained volume measure (CVM) data using deflators which are provided to us by our Capital Stocks team.
+These are currently on a base year 2022 equals 100 basis.

 Market sector net stocks